 Within the agricultural industry, the process of vacuum forming is regularly used to create plastic components for both transportation vehicles and heavy-duty machinery.
 Such vehicles and machinery are usually intended for long-term outdoor use; they need to be tough, durable, and weather-resistant and, by meeting these criteria, vacuum formed parts are the perfect solution.

-The plastics that are used in vacuum forming are also ideal for packaging purposes.
+The plastics that are used are also ideal for packaging purposes.
 Not only are they cost-effective enough for large production lines, but they are also durable, hygienic, and they offer a diverse range of options when it comes to size and shape.

 From the food and drink packaging that is seen lining the supermarket shelves to the containers that are used for medical supplies, cleaning products, health and beauty products and more, they are all likely to have been made via a vacuum forming process.

-Numerous household items are made from vacuum formed plastics.
-Think about your own home; the plastic bathtub in your bathroom, the plastic utensils and appliances that can found in your kitchen, the garden equipment that is stored in the shed.
+Numerous household items are made from vacuum forming plastic.
+Think about your own home; the plastic bathtub in your bathroom, the plastic utensils, and appliances that can be found in your kitchen, the garden equipment that is stored in the shed.
 These are all common products found in the home environment, things that are used on a day-to-day basis, created via the vacuum forming process.

 In recent years, vacuum forming has also started to be used for creative purposes, particularly within the retail and marketing industry.
 Such is their potential beauty and eye catching ability, it is little wonder why vacuum forming plastic has become a popular way of creating those incredible displays you see when out and about!
 This specialist fabrication process offers an endless array of possibilities and, taking advantage of this fact, retailers are now using the process to create promotional displays – displays that are unique, innovative, and intended to catch their customer’s attention.
 And let’s be honest, that’s the main point of a marketing display, isn’t it?

 Vacuum formed products created by Talbot Designs

-Here at Talbot Designs, we have over 70 years’ experience in the plastic fabrication industry and – during this time – the key to our success has been our passionate and dedicated approach.
+Here at Talbot Designs, we have over 70 years of experience in the plastic fabrication industry and – during this time – the key to our success has been our passionate and dedicated approach.

 Our recent projects have involved making pop-up shop displays and promotional displays; however, we believe the potential of vacuum forming is ‘limited only by imagination’.
 We are innovative by nature, we like to push the boundaries, and we always welcome a new challenge.
-Whatever vacuum formed product you have in mind, whether that be a high-quantity moulded shape or a one-off complex design, our experts will do everything in their power to make that product a reality.
+Whatever vacuum forming process you have in mind, whether that be a high-quantity moulded to shape or a one-off complex design, our experts will do everything in their power to make that product a reality.

-If you would like to find out more about the vacuum forming services that we currently offer or if you would like to discuss a potential new vacuum formed product, please feel free to get in touch.
-Call us today on 020 8346 8515 or via firstname.lastname@example.org.
+If you would like to find out more about the vacuum forming process we currently offer or if you would like to discuss a potential new vacuum formed product, please feel free to get in touch.
+Contact us today on 020 8346 8515 or via firstname.lastname@example.org.
 Alternatively, send us a quick enquiry using the online form provided.